March 11, 2020

 The Virtual Shrine of Silver Monkey Lab should be used the same way as the Silver Monkey Lab on campus – to work on your assignments and projects.
 This is not a place where scheduled classes take place – please continue to use Canvas for all you classes.

-To connect and remotely access this virtual lab, follow the steps in the email sent you from Andrey Fedin on Monday, March 30, 2020 at 10:36 AM.
+To connect and remotely access this virtual lab, follow the steps in the email sent you on March 30, 2020.
+Step by step instructions and short instructional videos are also available from the Student Portal (under Campus Info -> Student Help Guide).

 If you have any problems, please contact the IT Help Desk email@example.com